Step 4: Full View

 Should Engineer A treat formal written documentation of the client's safety refusal as satisfying the full ethical obligation under the NSPE Code, or recognize that documentation satisfies only the notification component while the separate duty to insist or withdraw remains independently required?

-Document Refusal and Then Insist or Withdraw Board's choice Formally document in writing that the project cannot be safely executed without the on-site representative, deliver that notice to the client, and treat the documentation as satisfying the notification obligation under Section III.1.b while recognizing that the separate and stronger duty under Section II.1.a still requires active insistence or withdrawal before proceeding.
+O1 Formally document in writing that the project cannot be safely executed without the on-site representative, deliver that notice to the client, and treat the documentation as satisfying the notification obligation under Section III.1.b while recognizing that the separate and stronger duty under Section II.1.a still requires active insistence or withdrawal before proceeding.
+Board's choice

 The Client Override Written Documentation Obligation requires Engineer A to create a formal written record of the client's refusal and the safety consequence, satisfying the notification component of Section III.1.b.
 However, the Active Insistence Non-Substitution principle holds that documentation cannot substitute for active insistence or withdrawal: the ethical obligation is a conduct obligation, not a disclosure obligation.
 The Going-Along Prohibition treats written objection followed by continued participation as transparent acquiescence, which is ethically superior to silent acquiescence but remains an independent violation because the dangerous condition persists and Engineer A's professional authority is being used to advance a project Engineer A has identified as inadequately safeguarded.